icsi-iforgor/mytestrepothing/README.md

-This repo is for testing stuff for a class really shouldn't be for anything else
+This repo is for testing stuff for a class.

+really shouldn't be for anything else